On this page

 5.4.2 Selective review

 A selective review involves giving advice on an issue or issues identified by a decision-maker.

-The review of reasons for decision does not ordinarily include:
+The review of reasons for decision by Legal Services does not ordinarily include:

 - the review of the written version of reasons that were delivered orally;

 - the identification of factual inconsistencies between the reasons and information on the file; and